usvao/vodays/tutorials/tutorials.rst

 Tutorials
 =========

-remember that all the tutorials are set within 1 or more :ref:`sci_stories`.
+Remember that all the tutorials are set within 1 or more :ref:`sci_stories`!

+The workshop's agenda follow these four tutorials.
+Each tutorial will last approximately 30 minutes.

 .. toctree::
    :maxdepth: 1